gipsyredman/nameofapp/README.md

 # README

 My name is Gipsy and I am a web developer just learning Ruby and Rails for the first time.
-The app is called nameofapp
+The app is called QueerBroadsAbroad